FEniCS/dolfinx/README.rst

 .. image:: https://circleci.com/gh/FEniCS/dolfinx.svg?style=shield
     :target: https://circleci.com/gh/FEniCS/dolfinx

-DOLFINX is an experimental version of DOLFIN.
+DOLFINX is a new version of DOLFIN.
 It is being actively developed, but is **not ready for production use**.
 New experimental features may come and go as development proceeds.

-DOLFIN is the computational backend of FEniCS and implements the FEniCS Problem Solving Environment in Python and C++.
+DOLFINX is the computational backend of FEniCS and implements the FEniCS Problem Solving Environment in Python and C++.